alexabrebu/projects/README.md

 !All the node_modules have been eliminated due to the big size of the document.
 The code will not work without them.
 Acces - Terminal command: npm run serve

-!Please access src for te main content.
+!Please access "src" for te main content & "src -> components -> required" for the tabs.

 [NodeJs] Calculator